ghafeleb/Incentive_Systems_for_New_Mobility_Services/README.md

 # Numerical Experiments
 ## Traffic Reduction Analysis
 <p align="justify">
 We analyze the traffic reduction as a decrease in the system's travel time.
 The following plot provides the percentage of travel time decrease with incentivization as compared to a system with no incentivization at VOT of $157.8 for different penetration rates (percentage of drivers to which the incentivization platform is able to incentivize).
 The budget of $0 shows the case of a no-incentivization.
 The no-incentivization system solution assumes all drivers are background drivers.
 We observe that by increasing the available budget, the decrease in travel time increases (as expected).
 This decrease is more for the same budgets at larger penetration rates because the model has access to more drivers to select and has more flexibility to recommend alternative routes.
-The plot shows up to **7% travel time reduction** using the incentivization platform.
+The plot shows up to <b>7% travel time reduction</b> using the incentivization platform.
 </p>

 <p align="center">